DaisukeSK/E-Commerce/README.md

 and so on.

-This is a sample e-commerce app with basic functionalities of EC websites such as

-- creating a user account
-- searching products
-- adding to shopping-cart
-- adding to favorite
-- purchase
-- referring purchase history

-  and so on.

-If you don't feel like creating your own user account, please use the below shared account.<br/>
+If you don't feel like creating your own user account, please use the below shared account.

-- username: `guest`<br/>
+- username: `guest`
-- password: `123456`<br/>
+- password: `123456`

 I'm afraid it may sometimes take some time up to 1 minute to access database since it is using free database.